A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Our Method:

+The proof is provided in Appendix~\ref{sec:proof1}.
+The main takeaway is that manipulations only propagate within an $n$-hop neighborhood of poisoned nodes.
+This locality drastically reduces the search space for identifying affected nodes.

-\textbf{Affected Node Identification.} To speed up our method, we make use of the fact that not all nodes in the $n$-hop neighborhood of the manipulated nodes may be affected enough by the attack.
-To find the most affected nodes, we invert the features of $v \in V_f$ and select neighboring nodes where final output logits are changed the most.
-Formally, the inversion is performed by the transformation $\vec{1}- \mathcal{X}_v \ \forall $ $v \in \ \mathcal{V}_f$, leading to a new feature matrix $\chi'$, where $\mathcal{X}_v$ represents a one-hot-encoding vector.
+The second observation is that not all nodes in the $n$-hop neighborhood of the manipulated nodes may be affected enough by the attack, as some nodes are more robust to the perturbations than others \cite{gosch2023revisiting, cafin}.
+To find the most affected nodes, we employ a cheap and simple heuristic.
+We invert the features of $v \in V_f$ and select neighboring nodes where final output logits are changed the most.
+Formally, the inversion is performed by the transformation $\vec{1}- \mathcal{X}_v \ , \forall $ $v \in \ \mathcal{V}_f$, leading to a new feature matrix $\chi'$, where $\mathcal{X}_v$ represents a one-hot-encoding vector.
 We then compute the difference in the original output logits $\mathcal{M}({\chi})$, and those obtained by on the new feature matrix, $\mathcal{M}({\chi'})$ given by: $\Delta\mathcal{\chi} = |\mathcal{M}({\chi'}) - \mathcal{M}(\chi)|$.
-The top $k\%$ nodes with the most change $\Delta\mathcal{\chi}$ are selected as the affected set of entities, from which we remove the influence of the manipulation using \textbf{\textit{CoGN}}.
-More details and ablations in Appendix \ref{appendix:ablation_aff_neighbours} confirm that our design choices for this, while simple and computationally cheaper, retain the same performance as using the entire $n$-hop neighborhood (Figure \ref{fig:increasing-k}) and robustly work even if the original GNN was under-trained (Figure \ref{fig:checkpoints-topk}).
+The top $k\%$ nodes with the most change, $\Delta\mathcal{\chi}$, are selected as the affected set of entities $\mathcal{V}_{\mathrm{aff}}$.
+A conceptual example illustrating the workings of Affected Node Identification is presented in Figure~\ref{fig:toy-eg}.
+Appendix \ref{appendix:ablation_aff_neighbours} varies our design choices, confirming that we retain the same performance as using the entire $n$-hop neighborhood while being more efficient (Figure \ref{fig:increasing-k}).
+Our method works robustly even if the original GNN was under-trained (Figure \ref{fig:checkpoints-topk}).
+Further, in Table \ref{tab:sampling_methods} we also ablate the heuristic for identifying affected nodes against \ours\ using \megu's sampling technique.
+We observe that our heuristic delivers over $25\%$ higher and is $8$x faster.